MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_resourceupdatesubresourceup.md

 A value that specifies characteristics of copy operation as a bitwise <b>OR</b> of the values in the <a href="..\d3d10umddi\ne-d3d10umddi-d3d11_1_ddi_copy_flags.md">D3D11_1_DDI_COPY_FLAGS</a> enumeration type.

-#### - DepthPitch

- The offset, in bytes, to move to the next depth slice of source data.

-#### - DstSubresource

- An index that indicates the destination subresource to copy to.

-#### - RowPitch

- The offset, in bytes, to move to the next row of source data.

 #### - hDevice

  A handle to the display device (graphics context).